Azure/AnalyticsinaBox/src/bicep-deployment/Pattern5/README.md

 ## Prerequisites
 * An active Azure subscription.
-* An Azure Active Directory user account for Azure Active Directory(AAD) access to Azure SQL DB and Azure Storage Account.
-Make note of the object id of this account.
-This can be found by looking up the user in AAD or by running the Azure CLI command:
+* The object ID of your Azure Active Directory(AAD) user account.
+This is used to give yourself admin rights to to Azure SQL DB and access to the Azure Storage Account.
+This can be found by looking up the user in AAD or by running the Azure CLI command with your email:

     ```azurecli-interactive
         az ad user show --id useremail@xxx123.com --query id